-Fishy eructation, nausea, and diarrhea may occur.
-Risk of bleeding increases with EPA/DHA > 3 g/day.
-Concerns about mercury contamination are not substantiated in laboratory testing.
-Even so, pregnant or breastfeeding women should not take omega-3 fatty acid supplements extracted from fish and should limit consumption of certain types and amounts of fish because of the potential risk of mercury contamination.
+Fishy-tasting belching, acne exacerbation, nausea, and diarrhea may occur.
+A few studies suggest that too much fish oil can cause bleeding, but others do not show a relationship.
+Although some fish contain excess amounts of mercury, laboratory testing does not consistently show excess mercury in fish oil supplements.
+Even so, based on documented side effects, pregnant or breastfeeding women should not take omega-3 fatty acid supplements extracted from fish and should limit eating certain types and amounts of fish because of the potential risk of mercury contamination.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.